MiloBuwalda/uva-prog-c/40 Problem sets/30 Problem set 3/10 Standard Edition.md

   numbers.
 And know that, much like you automated input into find, so can you automate execution of this game.
 In fact [3x3.txt](3x3.txt) and [4x4.txt](4x4.txt) are winning sequences of moves for a 3 × 3 board and a 4 × 4 board, respectively.
-To test your program with, say, the first of those inputs, execute the below.
+Save these files in your pset3 directory and then test your program with, say, the first of those inputs, execute the below.

-      ./fifteen 3 < ~cs50/pset3/3x3.txt
+      ./fifteen 3 < 3x3.txt
+      ./fifteen 4 < 4x4.txt

   Feel free to tweak the appropriate argument to usleep to speed up animation.
   In fact, you’re welcome to alter the aesthetics of the game.
 For (optional)